FerrariBruno/MovieFan/README.md

-# Android Template project
+# MovieFan

-This is [Xmartlabs](https://xmartlabs.com) Android Template project.
+This is my training project for [Xmartlabs](https://xmartlabs.com) Android team.
-Please read through this README before start working.

 ## Style guide

-Please, remember to always use and follow our [style guide](https://github.com/xmartlabs/Android-Style-Guide) when making contributions to this project.
+The app follows the [style guide](https://github.com/xmartlabs/Android-Style-Guide) used in all the Android apps.
+If you're going to make a contribution please follow it too.

 ## Code review process